The importance of family histories

 In 1935, the progeny test of Stanley Patterson’s birds held a record of 250 eggs and over and the distinctive productivity of these is in the fact that he collects eggs in an off period equal to numbers in flush periods.
 The marketing value is therefore enhanced.
 The pens are well divided into different sections, the buildings being on the semi-intensive system each with its own separate run.
 The brooder house is fitted with the Buckeye principle brooders, also has run for young chicks.
 The incubator house is a separate identity fitted with a Buckeye incubator of 2,000 eggs capacity, hot air is distributed by means of an electric fan.
 Feed storage and preparation shed and packing room are conveniently attached and the model poultry farm is one that stands out only to the credit to the industrious owner, but to the district in which it is worked.

-William built his own home at 34 River Road, Elderslie in the early 1920s with some assistance from another builder.
-The home was a double brick home with a tin roof and consisted of two bedrooms, a bathroom, lounge room, kitchen, laundry and a verandah around 3 sides.
+William built his own home at 34 River Road, Elderslie, in the early 1920s with some assistance from another builder.
+The home was a double brick home with a tin roof and consisted of two bedrooms, a bathroom, a lounge room, a kitchen, laundry and a verandah around 3 sides.

-Inside the home, there were a lot of decorative timber and William had also made some furniture for his new home.
-This home has since gone under some extensive renovations but the front of the home still remains the same today and recently sold for $1.9 million.
+Inside the home, there was a lot of decorative timber, and William had also made some furniture for his new home.
+This home has since gone under some extensive renovations, but the front of the home still remains the same today and recently sold for $1.9 million.

 Jane says: